openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 species, especially in their role as "raw" universally compatible versions of specializable types.

+> Note that a species cannot add or subtract interfaces from the parametric class that defines it.
+There are use cases for addition of interfaces, so called _optional interfaces_.
+For example, an abstract parametric class might wish to variously define both primitive and identity species by sometimes adding the marker interface `PrimitiveObject`.
+Or, a container class like `List<T>` might wish to implement `Summable<T>`, but only if `T` implements `Addable<T>`.
+At present, the only way for a species to implement an interface is for its class to implement it for all species.
+In that case, the most decisive way to mark an interface as inapplicable to a species is for that species to manipulate type restrictions so as to "poison" all the methods of the interface.
+This does not help with clients that first test for the interface (using `instanceof`) and then expect to invoke methods.
+The root issue here is that species are subtractive in nature, not additive: You can only subtract from type domains of existing class methods; you cannot add new methods or interfaces.

 # Volume II: Linkage of Specializations ([JVMS-5.4])

 During execution, any given constant pool entry of type `CONSTANT_SpecializationAnchor` is prepared and (eventually) acquires a resolved value as a result of cooperation between two class files (containing two constant pools), the _caller_ and the _callee_.
-The caller proposes a _linkage parameter value_ for an API point in the callee.
+The caller proposes a _linkage selector value_ for an API point in the callee.
-If the API point declaration is in fact variant over the anchor in the callee, the callee then _validates_ the linkage parameter value, and selects or creates a specialization anchor object which embodies the specialization decisions resulting from the caller's request.
+If the API point declaration is in fact variant over the anchor in the callee, the callee then _validates_ the linkage selector value, and selects or creates a specialization anchor object which embodies the specialization decisions resulting from the caller's request.

 This cooperation occurs in the context of the resolution of the API point, which always includes a symbolic reference (to a class, interface, method, or field).
-The extra linkage parameter is resolved in the caller's constant pool, and then validated relative to the API point's declared anchor, as determined by the `Parametric` attribute of that API point in its declaring class file.
+The extra linkage selector is resolved in the caller's constant pool, and then validated relative to the API point's declared anchor, as determined by the `Parametric` attribute of that API point in its declaring class file.